nehalbhanushali/CodeBank/topologicalOrdering.md

 [Course Schedule](https://leetcode.com/problems/course-schedule/) as it also helps detect cycle in graph by telling you that there is no topological ordering available for the graph.

  #### NOTES:
  - Dynamic programming solution ( DP ).
-It uses a 2D array (matrix) to keep an update of indegree values
+It uses an DP array to keep an update of indegree values